famouswelshman/rocktailsbar/README.md

 Photo by Carissa Gan on Unsplash
 Photo by Magnus Lunay on Unsplash
-Photo (Live Music Banner) credited to Prestwich Cricket , Tennis & Bowling club
+Photo (Live Music Banner) credited to Prestwich Cricket , Tennis & Bowling club Photo (Argention BBQ) credited to www.soljans.co.nz

 The Tapas Menu template is credited to - https://www.angelosristorante.co.uk for use of it's layout.
 The Cocktails Menu template is credited to - https://theitalianglossop.co.uk for use of it's layout.

-*Please note that the menu for both the cocktails and the Tapas are for illustration purposes only and are not entirely correct according to currency or pricing.
+*Please note that the menus for both the cocktails and the Tapas are for illustration purposes only and are not entirely correct according to currency or pricing.
 They are only for the puropose of the website which is fictitious and not a registered, actively operating business*.
+The animated banner is also created for the purpose of this project.

 # TESTING CREDITS
-ju

 # CODE CREDITS